JYeop/react-native-responsive-number/README.md

 });
 ```

-- letterSpacing(function): Converts the method of the Photoshop to the react-native unit letter spacing.
-Parameter type is all numbers, but you can use numberable strings (ex: '102') .
-If you want css unit, you don`t have to use this.
-Just put pixel unit(ex: -1.1).
+- `letterSpacing(function)`: Converts the method of the Photoshop to the react-native unit letter spacing.
+Parameter type is all numbers, but you can use numberable strings (ex: `102`) .
+If you want CSS unit, you don't have to use this.
+Just put pixel unit(ex: `-1.1`).
 It is what react-native does. **Its different from responsiveLetterSpacing.
 It is not for responsive Ui. **

 ```js
 import { StyleSheet } from "react-native";